ogazitt/saasmaster-api/README.md

 # SaaSMaster-API
 ## Master your online reputation

-This repository contains the API for the SaaSMaster single-page applciation.
+This repository contains the API for the SaaSMaster single-page application.

 SaaSMaster-API utilizes the express web server, and relies on [Auth0](https://auth0.com) for authentication and authorization.